dxrcy/everygarf/README.md

 This assumes that `everygarf` is already [installed with `cargo`](#cargo-from-source).
 Otherwise, binary path must be changed in `ExecStart` field in `everygarf.service`.

-> This may not be correct!
-This has not been tested very well!

 ```sh
 #!/bin/sh
 # 1. Navigate to user systemd config
 cd ~/.config/systemd/user || exit 1
 # 2. Create service file
 # ExecStart path must be absolute, $HOME is interpolated on file create
 # Maximum 50 images at a time